 TUIP is less invasive than TURP, has a lower rate of the same complications (particularly retrograde ejaculation), and usually does not require a hospital stay.
 More studies are still needed, however, to determine whether they are comparative in long-term effectiveness.

 In simple prostatectomy, the enlarged prostate is removed through an open incision in the abdomen using standard surgical techniques.
 This is major surgery and requires a hospital stay of several days.
-Simple prostatectomy is used only for severe cases of BPH, when the prostate is severely enlarged, the bladder is damaged, or other serious problems exist.
-Some patients need a second operation because of scarring.
+Simple prostatectomy is used only for severe cases of BPH, when the prostate is severely enlarged, the bladder is damaged, there are many stones or one large stone in the bladder, or other serious problems exist.
+Some people need a second operation because of scarring.
 Side effects of simple prostatectomy can include erectile dysfunction and urinary incontinence.
 This surgery can be performed through an incision in the lower abdomen or keyhole incisions for robot-assisted laparoscopy.

 Laser technology is used for removal of prostate tissue.
 Laser procedures can mostly be done on an outpatient basis, and there is little risk for bleeding.
 The procedure involves passing a small tube with a tiny camera and the laser fiber through the urethra of the penis.
 The procedure is performed under spinal, epidural, or general anesthesia.

 Laser procedures have a faster recovery time and less risk of incontinence than invasive surgical procedures, but their long-term effectiveness is less clear.
 Laser surgery may not be appropriate for men with larger prostates.
 The procedures use various forms of heat to destroy cells with mechanisms that range from coagulation to complete vaporization:

 - Transurethral holmium laser ablation of the prostate (HoLAP) uses laser energy to target and vaporize obstructing prostate tissue.
 The removal of the tissue helps to restore urine flow.